UMM-CSci-3601-S20/it-3-007/README.md

 ## What notes look like

 Notes are created using the add button in the bottom right corner of the website.
-In addition the text you write, they display the date and time that they were created.
+In addition to the text you write, notes display the date and time that they were created.
-Notes also include an edit button and a trash button.
+They also include an edit button and a trash button;
-Clicking the trash button will move a note into the discarded-notes section.
+clicking the trash button will move a note into the discarded-notes section.

 ## Discarded Notes